top of page

 HANDICRAFT

-99. A pop-up greetings card.
+99. A paper collage greetings card.

 104. A sheet of potato-printed wrapping paper of your own design.